latchbio/latch/docs/source/automation/automation-usecase.md

 * The `output_directory` refers to directory where the output of the target workflow will be stored.

-## 5. Configure Automation Logic
+## 5. (Optional) Modify Automation Logic

 The file `wf/automation.py` contains the logic that determines how an execution for the target workflow should be launched.

 The `automation_task` defines the logic that is used to launch the workflow.
 The code below checks a registry table to see whether an output directory exists, and launches an execution for the target workflow if that is not the case.

-Optionally, modify the function below to change the logic for launching target workflows.
+Modify the function below to change the logic for launching target workflows.

 ```python
 # automation.py